Craigharrison79/MS1-Dental-Clinic/README.md

 - #### Navigation Bar

 	- Simple to use and easy to understand.
 Always top of the page.
         - With a call button to make it quick and easy to contact the clinic.
-This is one of the main responsive existing customer will be using the site.
+This is one of the main responsive existing customer will be using the site for.
         To book, cancels or to ask questions.
+So a fast way to find a way of calling the clinic is key.

 - #### Landing page